 Despite that, the entry-level McAfee AntiVirus Plus is a bargain: $60 per year buys software for up to 10 (in practice, unlimited) devices, whether they run Windows, macOS, iOS or Android, and the software comes with a file shredder and a two-way firewall.

-McAfee Internet Security adds one of the best password managers in the business, but to get parental controls, you'll have to spring for McAfee Total Protection or its sibling McAfee LiveSafe, which comes pre-installed on many new PCs.
+To get parental controls or one of the best password managers in the business, you'll have to spring for McAfee Total Protection or its sibling McAfee LiveSafe, which comes pre-installed on many new PCs.

 The multi-device licenses of those two security suites also come with an identity-protection service.
 But none of the McAfee products have a secure browser or webcam protection, which you often get with other premium antivirus programs.

 At the top is McAfee Total Protection Ultimate, which adds unlimited VPN service with no strings attached.
 Hardcore PC gamers may consider McAfee Gamer Security, which for $60 per year offers low-overhead protection for a single rig.